MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 If you get an error about your tenant's conditional access policy, you need a second tenant without a conditional access policy.

 * Your first tenant, associated with your user account, is used for the `AZURE_TENANT_ID` environment variable.
 * Your second tenant, without conditional access, is used for the `AZURE_AUTH_TENANT_ID` environment variable to access Microsoft Graph.
-For tenants with a conditional access policy, find the ID of a second tenant without conditional access or [create a new tenant](/entra/fundamentals/create-new-tenant).
+For tenants with a conditional access policy, find the ID of a second tenant without a conditional access policy or [create a new tenant](/entra/fundamentals/create-new-tenant).

 ## Set environment variables